COMMUNITIES FOR CONSERVATION

 Community Participatory Planning Process

-CCB went through a thorough participatory planning process with the two villages that lie in the middle of this crucial wildlife corridor – Bere and Kacgae.
+CCB went through a thorough participatory planning process with three villages that lie in the middle of this crucial wildlife corridor – Bere, Kacgae and New Xade.
 The communities themselves laid out what they believed their challenges were and what areas of development they wished for in their villages.
-Although many of the areas where they need assistance are not directly related to conservation, we are aware that the villagers ability to conserve wildlife can be hampered if these issues are not addressed.
+Although many of the areas where they need assistance are not directly related to conservation, we are aware that the villagers’ ability to conserve wildlife can be hampered if these issues are not addressed.
 As such, we began the process within our own organisation to identify what areas we can focus on with our activities and what areas we can involve other stakeholders to assist with.
 The entire process was well attended by the communities and we celebrated in each village with traditional dances and soccer matches.
 We look

-Celebrating Wildlife in the Communities
+Celebrating Wildlife in Schools

 Part of this project is aimed at creating a sense of pride in the San's natural and cultural resources.
 A recent visit by professional artist Karrie Hovey saw the Bere Primary School transform with murals depicting the art of the school's students.
 Karrie also painted footprints of wildlife along the corridors of the school to remind the students of their traditional culture of tracking spoor (footprints).
 CCB's Education team is continue to work closely with the Primary Schools in both communities, with regular school visits and bush camps to encourage a passion for the environmental within the students.
 The deputy headteacher of Bere Primary School, Keene Ramotsana, attributed an improvement in the student's performance at school with the interventions CCB had done with the students.
 "It is because of you (CCB) and the work that you do here, that these students are doing so well in school."